jup-ag/space-station/docs/102-trigger-api/4-view-open-orders.md

 This is a GET request to `/openOrders` endpoint.
 Underneath it, we are proxying the [getProgramAccounts](https://solana.com/docs/rpc/http/getprogramaccounts) RPC method and returning all order accounts associated to the specified wallet account.

+The response is paginated for every 10 orders and you can view different pages using the `page` parameter.
+The `hasMoreData` boolean will indicate if you have more data in the next page.

 :::warning Change of Response Format
 The `/openOrders` endpoint does not provide the same data format as `orderHistory` endpoint.

 We have added a query parameter `responseV2=1` to the endpoint to return the data in the same format as `orderHistory` endpoint.
-However, the `/openOrders` endpoint is not paginated.

 The current format will be deprecated in the future.
 :::